Simeonedef/Galaxy-Image-Gen/README.md

 ### Setup
 Run `python setup.py develop`

+Download the desired models from (polybox link here) or obtain them by running the training.
+Place them in a directory named "pretrained_weights" in the root directory.

 ### Project directories
 1. *generators*: contains the generative model classes for all our generative models
 2. *regressors*: contains the regressor model classes for all our regression models